GrayRobert/GettingAndCleaningData/readme.md

 1. Set working directory.
 2. Download data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 3. Extracted data to a folder called "data" in the working directory
-4. Source the script run_analysis.R which will outpu a txt file called tidy_data.txt
+4. Source the script run_analysis.R which will output a txt file called tidy_data.txt

 For more details please read the CodebBook.md mark down file.